maischon/e-syon/README.md

 # build
-- use python 11
+- use at least python 11
 - use [poetry](https://python-poetry.org/)

+( For Powershell:
-`(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -`
+`(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -`)
+- poetry:
+  - `poetry install`
+  - `poetry update` (if some packages are outdated)
+- to run it:
+  - either use main `python main.py`
+  - or api functions

 # TODOS:
 - test basic scenarios